-In the FOWT literature (IPCC (2011)), platforms are often categorised as ballaststabilised (e.g. spars), mooring-stabilised (e.g. TLP) or buoyancy-stabilised (e.g. barges or semi-submersibles).
+In the FOWT literature (IPCC (2011)), platforms are often categorised as ballast-stabilised (e.g. spars), mooring-stabilised (e.g. TLP) or buoyancy-stabilised (e.g. barges or semi-submersibles).

-2.3 Types of facilities suitable for use
+3.3 Types of facilities suitable for use

-Different facilities can be used at different stages of the design process.
+Different facilities can be used at different stages of the design process and depending on the type of mooring system (compliant, restrained, single point, etc.).
 These may include:

-- Wave flumes/Towing tanks with wavemakers (including facilities with wind generation) - Circulating water channel with wavemakers (including facilities with wind generation)

-- Ocean basins capable of generating both long- and short-crested waves; (includ-ing facilities with wind generation) - Ocean basins with wind, wave and current facilities - Shallow water wave tanks.
+- Wave flumes/Towing tanks with wave-makers (including facilities with wind generation) - Circulating water channel with wave-makers (including facilities with wind generation) - Ocean basins capable of generating both long- and short-crested waves; (including facilities with wind generation) - Ocean basins with wind, wave and current facilities - Shallow water wave tanks.

-It should be noted that the scale models required for OWT testing can place substantial demands on wave-making in terms of both wave heights, wave periods and run durations and on wind-generating in terms of wind speed, turbulence intensity and run durations.
+It should be noted that the scale models required for OWT testing can place substantial demands on wave-making in terms of both wave heights, wave periods and run durations, and on wind-generating in terms of wind speed, turbulence intensity and run durations.